takigama/docker-borg-backup/README.md

 For more information about Borg Backup, an excellent deduplicating backup, refer to: https://www.borgbackup.org/

-The idea behind this container is to stop users from being able to modify backups except using the borg command, to achieve this the following occurs:
+The idea behind this container is to stop users from being able to modify backups except by using the borg command, to achieve this the following occurs:

 * all users get a rbash shell with borg being their only command
 * all users run with a seperate UID - for my purposes, each server/workstation that backs up to this machine would be a seperate user

 ## Why?

-Im very paranoid about push backups and those that occur over ssh withoutpasswords are scary.
-Often i'll be backup publicly hosted VM's and the idea they can just ssh back to an internal host really increased my fear factor.
+Im very paranoid about push backups and those that occur over ssh without passwords are scary.
+Often i'll be backing up publicly hosted VM's and the idea they can just ssh back to an internal host really increased my fear factor.
 This is my attempt at making that as safe as possible.

 Ultimately, i've found borg to be quite good so i think its worth the effort.